 Housing costs in Valley Center are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Valley Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Valley Center is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Valley Center who work in office and administrative support (14.06%), sales jobs (13.27%) and management occupations (10.37%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Valley Center is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Valley Center is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Valley Center who work in sales jobs (16.23%), office and administrative support (11.65%), and management occupations (11.44%).

 Also of interest is that Valley Center has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 13.02% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Valley Center is that it can take a long time to commute to work.
 In Valley Center, the average commute to work is 35.21 minutes, which is quite a bit higher than the national average.